joshraphael/ra4111/DESIGN.md

 ![level8mission2](badges/img/Level8Mission2.png "Level 8 Mission 2")

-Find and flee with the amphora jar
+Find and flee with the amphora jar and complete Level 8 Mission 2

 Conditions:
 1. Go from the lobby to Level 8 Mission 2